Frequently Asked Questions

 Never fear!
 We hate spam as much as you do.
 Any information you give us, whether online or by mail, will only be used by our Contest Administrators to communicate with you directly.
 Your name, email address, and other contact information will never be shared with any other person or business without your express permission.

-Do you have any additional questions?
-Contact Us
+Do you have other questions?
+Click here to Contact Us.

 Ready to submit your script?
 Enter Now!